Between- and Within-Cluster Spearman Rank Correlations: Estimation

 where $\hat{\beta}_{X1}=\hat{\beta}_{Y1}=0$, $\bar{\hat{F}}^*_{\beta_{X}} = \sum\limits_{i=1}^n w_{i\cdot} \hat F^*_{\beta_{X}}(\hat \beta_{Xi})$, and $\bar{\hat{F}}^*_{\beta_{Y}} = \sum\limits_{i=1}^n w_{i\cdot} \hat F^*_{\beta_{Y}}(\hat \beta_{Yi})$.
 When $w_{i\cdot} = 1/n$, $\bar{\hat{F}}^*_{\beta_{X}} = \bar{\hat{F}}^*_{\beta_{Y}} = 1/2$.

 If cluster sizes are very small, the estimates of $\beta_X$ and $\beta_Y$, and thus $\hat{\gamma}_{b_M}$, may be poor.
 We consider another estimation approach.
-As shown in Section \ref{relationship} equation (\ref{spearmanrelation}), $\gamma_t$ is approximated by a weighted sum of $\gamma_w$ and $\gamma_b$, where the weights are functions of $\gamma_{Ix}$ and $\gamma_{Iy}$.
+As shown in Section \ref{relationship} equation (\ref{spearmanrelation}), $\gamma_t$ is approximated by a linear combination of $\gamma_w$ and $\gamma_b$, where the weights are functions of the rank ICCs, $\gamma_{Ix}$ and $\gamma_{Iy}$.
 We can use this relationship to obtain an estimate of $\gamma_b$,